arvigeus/AZ-204/Topics/App Service.md

 ### Stream logs

-Logs written to .txt, .log, or .htm files in `/LogFiles`.
+Logs written to .txt, .log, or .htm files in `/home/LogFiles` (or `D:\home\LogFiles` for Windows apps) .
 Note, some logs may appear out of order due to buffering.

 CLI: `az webapp log tail ...`